TobyX-Corp/phantom-react/docs/materials.md

-# ViroMaterials
+# Materials

 Materials are the set of shading attributes that define the appearance of a geometry's surfaces when rendered.
 Each object in a scene can be assigned one or more materials.
 All UI elements, and most basic 3D models, utilize only one material.
-Complex 3D objects, represented by <Viro3DObject>, typically have multiple materials, one for each defined mesh surface in the 3D object.
+Complex 3D objects, represented by <Object3D>, typically have multiple materials, one for each defined mesh surface in the 3D object.

-The final color of each pixel on a surface is determined by both the Material attributes and the parameters of each <ViroLight> in the Scene.
+The final color of each pixel on a surface is determined by both the Material attributes and the parameters of each <Light> in the Scene.
 For more information refer to the Lighting and Materials Guide.

 ## Methods